About

 Statement

-Informed by mythic narratives of love, rupture, and metamorphosis, my work reflects on the paradox of unity through fragmentation.
+Informed by these mythic narratives of love, rupture, and metamorphosis, my work reflects on the paradox of unity through fragmentation.
 Echoes of ancient tales—where desire and loss intertwine—emerge not as direct representations but as atmospheric undercurrents, lending an eerie, melancholic charge to each composition.

+The grotesque is not the opposite of the sublime, but another face of it—the fracture where perfection shatters, exposing the raw reality of existence.
+Beauty, for me, resides not in perfection, but in fragility and vulnerability.
+It is here, in the encounter of classical ideals and distortion, of flaws and fragmentation, that the emotional and conceptual space of my paintings is created.
 Through the interplay of distortion and allure, I seek to unsettle the viewer’s perception, inviting contemplation of the liminal space between presence and absence, appearance and dissolution.
 The grotesque is not a deviation from beauty, but its necessary counterpart—an axis along which meaning is destabilized and reimagined.
 Each painting is a philosophical proposition: a question of what endures when the surface fractures, and what truths are revealed when the ideal is no longer intact.